Rebuilding Self-Trust After Gaslighting

 At Healing Arts Center in Virginia Beach, we often meet people who’ve spent years doubting their instincts.
 They sense something is off, but are told again and again that they’re the problem.
 This reflection, written by Victoria, explores how self-trust erodes and how mindfulness and somatic coaching can help you rebuild it.

 I had what others called a dream job.
 People congratulated me as if I had won something.
-But no one saw the early-morning texts, the constant pressure, or how my one day off kept disappearing for meetings that never seemed to matter.
+But no one saw the early-morning messages, the constant pressure, or how my one day off kept disappearing for meetings that never seemed to matter.

-That is how self-doubt takes hold.
-It isn’t a lack of awareness—it’s the slow erosion of confidence that comes from being told you’re wrong about what you know to be true.
+That’s how self-doubt takes hold.
+It isn’t a lack of awareness; it’s the slow erosion of confidence that happens when you’re told your perception is wrong over and over again.

 At Healing Arts Center, we view trust as a practice that grows through awareness, pacing, and compassion.
 If this resonates, mindfulness and somatic coaching can help you reconnect with your body’s wisdom and confidence.